 Now that I live in sunny Southern California, I’m trying to take advantage of all the things to do locally from putting my Disneyland annual pass to good use (my younger self would be so proud) to exploring the stunning beaches along the coast.
-Living in Orange County, I feel really fortunate to live in such a great climate with seemingly endless activities in every direction.
-It still blows my mind that during the winter I can go to the beach one day and the snow-covered mountains the next.
-There is such a wonderfully diverse climate in the southern part of the state, including desert landscapes.
+Living in Orange County, I feel fortunate to live in such a great climate with seemingly endless activities in every direction.
+It still blows my mind that during the winter I can go to the beach one day and the snow-capped mountains the next.
+There is such a wonderfully diverse climate in the southern part of the state, including desert landscapes inland.
 Here’s a list of things that should be on everyone’s Southern California bucket list.

 The Complete Southern California Bucket List

 Whether you want to explore nature in all its various guises here in Southern California, or deep dive into local culture, here’s some good places to start your exploration.